miwlodar/mw-notes-app/README.md

 | marty   | pass123  | ROLE_USER |
 | jenny   | pass123  | ROLE_USER |

+### How to run and use the app

-SQL script included in the project.
+1. Create the seed database - run SQL script included in the project with MySQL Workbench (sql-scripts/NotesAppDatabase.sql)
+2. Run the main app (src/main/java/io/github/miwlodar/NotesApplication.java) using JDK 11
+3. Use one of the seed accounts listed above or log in with Google
+4. Enjoy the mw_notes_app equipped with all CRUD operations and more!